-Editor's Note: The paper from this study was accepted and published in journal npj Parkinson's Disease on July 9, 2020.
+Editor's Note (July 9, 2020): The paper from this study was accepted and published in journal npj Parkinson's Disease.

 More than one million Americans live with Parkinson’s disease (PD).
 Today, after the launch of a new study, we now have a fuller picture of what impact the disease has on a family’s income, as well as our national economy.